joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 workflow.
 Don’t forget to read the documentation of each plugin to use them properly.
 If you’d like to recommend a plugin, please [create an issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new).

+- [Runner](https://sketchrunner.com/): **Install before any other plugin, as all plugins listed here are easily installable through it.** If you can only install one plugin, this is it.
+Runner helps you to get around Sketch quicker with a keyboard interface similar to Spotlight or Alfred.
+You can open Runner with <kbd>⌘ + '</kbd>, cycle through categories with your <kbd>⇥</kbd> (tab) key and select search results with your up and down arrow keys.
+Hit <kbd>↩</kbd> to fire a command.
+   - _run​_ to search through all available plugins and Sketch menu commands.
+   - ​​_goto​_ to jump to any page, artboard, group or layer in your document.
+   - _​​insert_ or replace select layers with symbols (local or from a library).
+   - _​create​_ to define symbols and shared styles from your current selection.
+   - _apply_ text or layer styles to your current selection.
+   - _install_ to browse, install, update, and uninstall plugins without leaving Sketch.
+Just search for a plugin name or GitHub username.
+- [AlignTo](https://github.com/LucienLee/AlignTo): Align objects relative to a key object (like Adobe Illustrator's key object align).
+- [Auto Layout](https://github.com/animaapp/auto-layout) ([docs](https://animaapp.github.io/docs/v1/auto-layout/)): Add fluid resizing capabilities to your layers, groups, symbols, or artboards, using two powerful features:
+   - Set constraints on objects to control their behavior on resize: [pins](https://animaapp.github.io/docs/v1/auto-layout/03-pins.html) for positioning based on their parent object, [size](https://animaapp.github.io/docs/v1/auto-layout/04-size.html) using percentages/pixels/min/max, or [center](https://animaapp.github.io/docs/v1/auto-layout/05-center.html) horizontally/vertically to its parent.
+   - Create a [Stack](https://animaapp.github.io/docs/v1/auto-layout/12-stacks-flexbox.html) group or convert an existing group into a Stack to define the layout of its child objects (spacing and alignment).
+This is like having [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) inside Sketch.
+- [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols): Create individual symbols from multiple selected objects, using the existing names, custom names, or place them within a folder structure.
+Useful to convert a bunch of objects to symbols on one go instead of selecting them one by one and using the 'Convert to Symbol' function.
+- [Disconnect](https://github.com/einancunlu/Disconnect-for-Sketch): Detach symbols, layer styles, or text styles from multiple selected objects.
+- [Distributor](https://github.com/pez/sketchdistributor): Distribute selected objects vertically or horizontally with a given spacing.
+- [Export More](https://github.com/nathco/export-more): Export to Apple Icon Image (.icns) and Animated GIF (.gif) file formats.
+[How to export an animated GIF?](https://github.com/nathco/export-more#animated-gif)
+- [Find and Replace](https://github.com/thierryc/Sketch-Find-And-Replace): Find and replace text in the selected object(s) or the complete document.
+- [Group It](https://github.com/brockdonaldson/groupit): Name groups before you make them.
+This helps you become more disciplined in naming objects and adopt a structured approach to your designs.
+It also cleans up the layers panel.
+To make this even better, set a [keyboard shortcut override](https://github.com/brockdonaldson/groupit#keyboard-shortcut-override) that replaces the regular Group action shortcut <kbd>cmd + G</kbd> with this plugin's action.
+- [Sketch Measure][sketch-measure]: Export automatic design specs for developers and teammates.
+You can also add notes that will be visible in the exported specs.
+Please refer to the [Superpowers](#superpowers-) section to see how to these specs are supported in this project's repository.
+- [Override It](https://github.com/ahmedmigo/overrideit-sketchplugin): A better approach to changing symbol (and nested symbol) overrides.
+Select one or more symbols and filter their overrides, change overrides, and search within the override dropdowns.
+No more scrolling or navigating through huge dropdowns.
+- [Rename It](http://renameit.design/): Batch rename layers and artboards, or replace any word(s) or character(s) from selected layers.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button): Prompts for a button’s new label, applies the text, resizes the button background, and repositions any other interior elements while maintaining the existing padding.
 It’s essentially awesome voodoo magic.
+- [Stark](http://www.getstark.co/): Check designs against the 8 different types of colorblindness and color pair contrast against WCAG 2.0 standards.
+- [SVGO Compressor](https://github.com/bohemiancoding/svgo-compressor): Compresses SVG assets using SVGO, right when you export them as usual from Sketch.
+Useful when exporting icons and illustrations for [GitLab SVG's](https://gitlab.com/gitlab-org/gitlab-svgs).
+- [Shared Style Finder](https://github.com/sonburn/shared-style-finder): Find instances of a shared layer or text style.
+Useful to find deprecated styles that should be removed from the [pattern library][pattern-library-doc].
+- [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator): Find instances of a selected symbol or symbol instance, even when it's being used as an override.
+Useful to find duplicated or deprecated symbols that should be removed from the [pattern library][pattern-library-doc].
+- [Symbol Swapper](https://github.com/sonburn/symbol-swapper): Swap the selected symbols and/or symbol instances to a master of the same name in a library.
+Useful when removing duplicated symbols from the [pattern library][pattern-library-doc].
+- [Unused Style Remover](https://github.com/sonburn/unused-style-remover): Lists unused layer or text styles and allows you to remove all of them or just the ones you want.
+Useful when removing duplicated or deprecated styles from the [pattern library][pattern-library-doc].

 ### Pattern library